AneesMuzzafer/elemental/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Elemental is a PHP framework developed from scratch for dynamic, user-friendly coding experiences.
-It incorporates various features  such as Dependency Injection  and follows the MVC architecture to streamline web development and improve code organization.
-Engineered with a passion for simplicity and flexibility, Elemental opens the doors to a realm where coding meets unparalleled control.
+It incorporates features such as Dependency Injection and follows the MVC architecture to streamline web development and improve code organization.
+Engineered with a passion for simplicity and flexibility, it invites developers into a realm where they can wield unparalleled control and gain a profound understanding of the tools at their disposal.

 ## Features: